kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/mailbox-controller.md

 ## Try out the mailbox controller

-### Pull the kcp and KubeStellar source code, build the kubectl-ws binary, and start kcp
+### Pull the kcp and KubeStellar source code, build the kubectl-ws binary, and start
 Open a terminal window(1) and clone the latest KubeStellar source:

 {%